WebShark025/TheZigZagProject/README.md

 WARNING: This project is nearly abandoned! :D

-Its actually because I think that my code isnt stable.
-And it needs time to get better ;) Anyways, its open and you can use it!
+It's actually because I think that my code isnt stable.
+And it needs time to get better ;) Anyways, it's open and you can use it!

 -----------